-Lastly, but not the least among the famous collaborations in the Nike Classic Cortez sneaker was the much awaited Kendrick Lamar x Nike collaboration.
-Jumping ship to the Swoosh brand from his partnership with Reebok, musician and rapper Lamar is the recent addition to the Nike endorsers list releasing much talked about designs like the Kendrick Lamar x Nike Cortez Kenny 1, Kendrick Lamar x Nike Cortez Kenny III, Nike x Kendrick Lamar Cortez Basic Slip, and Kendrick Lamar x Nike Cortez “Kung Fu Kenny.”
+Last but not the least, among the famous collaborations in the Nike Classic Cortez sneaker was the much-awaited Kendrick Lamar x Nike collaboration.
+Jumping ship to the Swoosh brand from his partnership with Reebok, musician and rapper Lamar is the recent addition to the Nike endorsers list releasing much talked-about designs like the Kendrick Lamar x Nike Cortez Kenny 1, Kendrick Lamar x Nike Cortez Kenny III, Nike x Kendrick Lamar Cortez Basic Slip, and Kendrick Lamar x Nike Cortez “Kung Fu Kenny.”

 - The Nike women’s and men’s Classic Cortez sports a large Swoosh logo on both sides of the shoe.

 - Its rubber outsole features a herringbone pattern to ensure a secure grip on almost any surface.

 - The midsole is made of lightweight foam material.

 - High-quality leather covers almost the entire upper of this low-top shoe.